 - Jordan Tesluk

-- Jun 22
+- Jun 22, 2025

-- 3 min read
+- 4 min read

-As the topic of workplace sexual harassment and assault has grown into a more prominent and public issue for all employers, many people have asked why criminal record checks are not completed for potential employees.
-When it comes to the tree planting industry there are many reasons for why this step is not taken, despite workers generally being required to live and work in close proximity to each other in isolated locations.
+As the topic of workplace sexual harassment and assault has grown into a more prominent and public issue for all employers, many people have asked why criminal record checks are not completed for employees.
+When it comes to the tree planting industry there are many reasons for why this step is not generally taken, despite workers generally being required to live and work in close proximity to each other in isolated locations.

 To cut straight to the point, the most effective steps any employer can take towards preventing harassment or assault is to have clear and strong policies that address such behavior, provide high-quality training and education to employees on the topic, and maintain an open and trustworthy company culture where disclosures and reports are welcomed and seen as a safe way to gain protection and support from the employer.

 A criminal record check may reveal crimes committed by a person in the past, but with sexual harassment and assault being among the most under-reported crimes, such a check is more likely to provide a false sense of protection, letting offenders who were never caught slip through.
-Moreover, most new applicants to tree planting jobs are young and unlikely to have acquired a criminal record at this point in their lives, and instead require proper education and training to ensure they understand appropriate boundaries of behavior.
+Moreover, most new applicants to entry-level tree planting jobs are young and unlikely to have acquired a criminal record at this point in their lives, and instead require proper education and training to ensure they understand appropriate boundaries of behavior.

 Among experienced workers, proper reference checks can help identify workers who have been caught and punished by their former employer.
 Even though a former employer may not be able to reveal any details about such incidents without violating privacy rules, the former employer can decline to provide a reference or indicate they would not rehire the individual.